My Notes on “Master Todoist”

 By S. J. Scott

-This book explains how to use one of the best task tracking tools out there, Todoist, with the Getting Things Done philosophy.
-It doesn’t have anything new but it does a pretty good job to help you avoid analysis paralysis by suggesting you how to use Todoist to achieve your goals.
+Explains how to use one of the best task tracking tools out there, Todoist, with the GTD philosophy.
+It doesn’t have anything new but it does a good job proposing how to use Todoist to achieve your goals.

 You can’t store all your ideas, tasks, and appointments in your mind.
 Life is just too complicated.

 Develop the habit of capturing everything that comes to your mind in one place and the habit of periodically reviewing them.
 Only by doing so, you’ll be able let go and fully concentrate on the task at hand.